karlicoss/cofunctor-pl/README.md

     in and (or true false) (equiv (implies true false) false)

 So, we defined some simple logical connectives and can evaluate complex boolean expressions.
 Apparently, there is not infix notation at the moment.
 You can find the code in the `Examples\logical.st` file.
-Note that lambda binds as much to right as it can, that is, `\x::Int.a b c \y::Int.y x if a then x else y` is `\x::Int.(a b c \y::Int.(y x if a then x else y))`

 ## Recursion
 Okay, so far, all our programs have always terminated.
-Actually, we have to prove it formally we need to define the evaluation strategy, but I hope it is somewhat intiutive.
+Actually, to prove it formally we need to define the evaluation strategy, but I hope it is somewhat intiutive.
 The main reasons for our programs to terminate, are:

 1. Our programming language has types.
 Untyped lambda calculus does not have such a termination property (formally, it's called *the normalization property*).
+It is impossible to give a type for `\x.x x`.
 2. We forbid explicit self-reference.
 That is, we are unable to write something like `let f = f in g`.

 Apparently, programming language's ability to write a program which never halts (`while (true) {}` in C, for example) is esssential for Turing completeness.
 So, we have two ways of gaining it: